• boundaries.study

 What taking part entails

-Participating in the study involves taking part in an interview lasting approximately 30-60 minutes.
-We will make efforts to accommodate your wishes regarding a place and time for the interview.
-The interview can also be conducted via videocall or over the phone, if this is more practical for you.
-The interviews are conducted in Swedish or English, based on your preference.
-Participant observation involves one of the researchers presented below following you during a time or event that feels appropriate to you, to create understanding and knowledge about the challenges of providing healthcare for people living as undocumented migrants, as well as examining your thoughts, responses, and positions that the proposed legislation on mandatory reporting of these patients may give rise to.
-Participant observation is done with great sensitivity on the part of the researcher to the situations that may arise during a shift, which means that the researcher will withdraw if they perceive that it unexpectedly becomes ethically inappropriate to continue observing.
+If you consent to participant observation as well, this involves one of our researchers accompanying you during an occasion or activity that you feel is relevant, in order to develop understanding and knowledge about the challenges of engaging as a physician/medical student in issues related to migration control policy, as well as exploring the thoughts, reactions, and actions that this may give rise to.
+Participant observation is done with great sensitivity on the part of the researcher to the situations that may arise during the occasion, which means that the researcher will withdraw if they perceive that it unexpectedly becomes ethically inappropriate to continue observing.

 Potential risks involved in participating in this study